wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-teardown-trademe.md

 ### Delayed primary image request

 The second thing that draws my attention is that the network request for the primary image does not even start until the 30 second mark.
 It's request #107, out of 195 total requests.
 17 other large images are downloaded before the primary image, which quickly uses up the limited bandwidth of this simulated mobile connection.

+{% responsive_image path: assets/trademe-preview-primary-image-requests.png alt: "Waterfall chart showing the number of requests before the primary image is rendered" %}

 ## Some performance experiments